-At the beginning of your mortgage, when the interest is the majority of your monthly payment, these tax deductions can help you to put a chunk of funds back in your pocket.
+When the interest is the majority of your monthly payment at the beginning of your mortgage, these tax deductions can help you put a chunk of funds back in your pocket.
 When buying your own home, this is definitely something that you should be utilizing and have it at the top of your list to-do.

 You Build a Strong Credit History

 If you’ve bought a house before or are looking to buy your first, you have probably already taken your credit score into careful consideration.
-Afterall your credit score will affect the amount that you can borrow and also the rate of interest that you will be accepted for.
+After all, your credit score will affect the amount you can borrow and the interest rate that you will be accepted for.
 The better the credit rating, the better the rate.
-But, did you know that regularly paying your mortgage payments on time can also help to improve your credit score and keep it looking good?
-We will allow you to run your credit for free for finding this article in our blog: https://maresmortgage.com/credit-authorization.
+But did you know that regularly paying your mortgage payments on time can also help to improve your credit score and keep it looking good?
+We will allow you to run your credit for free for finding this article in our blog: http://dstoev.2create.studio/projects/blake_driver/mares-mortgage/wordpress/credit-authorization.

 Owning your own home and making payments on time is one of the best ways you can prove to other lenders that you are a good borrower and can be trusted.
 Having a strong credit history will help in the future, especially when you need other loans for things like buying a car, home improvements, or paying other major expenses.

 You’re Free to Create the Home You Want